organisciak/dissertation/document/3_apriori.md

 ## Proposed Research

-In new research for this chapter, I will investigate the effect of different parameterizations of the task,
+In new research for this chapter, I will investigate the effect of different parameterizations of the same tasks.

+There will be two tasks, both related to encoding microblogging messages, and four different designs for collecting information for them.

 ### Task